This was a group assignment. To see the complete project, please visit the group page:

 These constraints make servo modules mechanically important, especially when they interact with another functional subsystem.

-Throughout the design of these parts, several mechanical principles had to be considered:
+Throughout the design of these parts, several mechanical principles had to be considered, always with respect to the standard hardware the parts connect to:

 One of the most important lessons from this project was that a mechanical design is not only about making parts fit together.
 It is about anticipating motion, load paths, assembly constraints, and how design changes can affect the behavior of the entire system.